 The vision of the Division of Physical Education, Recreation, and Athletics is to be an inclusive community of competitive excellence.
-At its heart is a belief that sport can develop community; inspire the pursuit of excellence; and bring out what is best within each of us.
+At the heart of this vision is a belief that sport makes people better; that is, sport can develop community; inspire the pursuit of excellence; and bring out what is best within each of us.

-Whether competing as a member of one of Colgate's 25 varsity sports teams, cheering on the Raiders on game day; participating in Outdoor Education, recreation, intramurals, or club sports programs; or pursuing health, wellness, and connection in our recreational facilities, every Colgate student has a place and an opportunity to get involved.
+Whether competing as a member of one of Colgate's 25 varsity sports teams, cheering on the Raiders on game day, participating in Outdoor Education or club sports programs, or pursuing health, wellness, and connection in our recreational facilities, every Colgate student has a place and an opportunity to get involved.